Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 LIMIT 10;

-If the parameters are configured correctly, executing the above SQL will retrieve 10 rows of sample data.
+If the parameters are configured correctly, executing the above SQL will return 10 rows of sample data, each containing raw binary key and value columns along with Kafka metadata columns such as partition, offset, and timestamp.

-Read Small Batches to Confirm Schema and Create Target Table
+Read Small Batches to Confirm Schema and Create the Target Table

 Both the key and value in Kafka data are binary types.
-Usually, we are more concerned with the value content.
-If it is originally stored as a string, we can cast it to string during SELECT to quickly explore its content.
+Usually you care more about the value content.
+If it is originally stored as a string, you can cast it to string during SELECT to quickly explore its content.

 SELECT key::string, value::string